An Xiangyi

+Personal life

+An was born on 24 December 2006, in Beijing, China to parents, Zhang Aijun and An Longhe.
+She was originally supposed to be named An Yibing, but Zhang changed her name to be similar to that of champion skaters such as Yuka Sato and Shizuka Arakawa.
+An is often nicknamed "Nini" by friends and skating fans.

+In addition to figure skating, An also practices various forms of dance as well as rhythmic gymnastics, the latter which she says helps with her figure skating by increasing her flexibility.
+Due to time spent alternating between practicing and resting, An was homeschooled.
+An eventually became a student at Beijing 101 Middle School.
+As hobbies, she enjoys cooking and painting, and is her own nutritionist.
+She also has three pet cats.

+As An's mother is buddhist and taught her buddhist concepts, An likens her continued personal development to sadhana.

+An has named American women's singles skater, Amber Glenn, as an inspiration to her due to Glenn remaining competitive with the top skaters in the world while in her mid- to late- twenties.

 Career

 Early years

+An began figure skating in 2009 at the age of three.
+Since starting, she has been coached by her father, An Longhe, a former competitive figure skater.

 An was the 2019 Asian Open advanced novice champion.
 Due to the COVID-19 pandemic, all Chinese national competitions were canceled during the 2020–21 season, thus An could not partake in major competitions.
-During the 2021–22 season, several coronavirus outbreaks and COVID-19 protocols in China caused the 2021 National Figure Skating Grand Prix and China Figure Skating Club League Finals (全国花样滑冰具乐部联赛总决赛) to be held virtually.
-In the Club League Finals, An scored 174.08 total points (63.00 in the short program and 111.08 in the free skating) to win the title.
+During the 2021–22 season, several coronavirus outbreaks and COVID-19 protocols in China caused the 2021 National Figure Skating Grand Prix and China Figure Skating Club League Finals to be held virtually.
+An would go on to win the gold medal at the event.

 2022–2023 season: Junior international debut

 An made her Junior Grand Prix debut at the 2022 Solidarity Cup, after scoring first in national qualification events.
 She finished fifth at the event.

 After contracting COVID-19 and having had a recurrence of injuries, An withdrew from the 2022 Chinese Figure Skating Junior Championships and the 2022 Chinese Figure Skating Club League Finals.
-However, she later competed in the 2022 Chinese Figure Skating Championships, ranking first in the short program by a small 1.73 mark lead after falling on her triple Toe-triple Toe combination, and winning the free skate by 15.83 marks, ahead of Li Ruotang.
+However, she later competed in the 2022 Chinese Figure Skating Championships, ranking first in the short program by a small 1.73 mark lead after falling on her triple toe-triple toe combination, and winning the free skate by 15.83 marks, ahead of Li Ruotang.

 In March, An was assigned to the 2023 World Junior Figure Championships in Calgary, where she ranked fifth in the short program.
 In the free skate, she stepped out of one jump and had quarter underrotation calls on three others, ranking eighth in that segment but finishing sixth overall.
 She became the first Chinese woman to place in the top ten since Li Zijun in 2012.